delphirtl • Docs

 void

-ed worker does_not_ let the program exit if it’s the only active handle left (the default
+Opposite of unref(), calling ref() on a previously unref()ed worker does not let the program exit if it’s the only active handle left (the default

 no effect.